austintgriffith/poor-mans-abi-decode/README.md

 ```
 Sure, we can call this directly and pass in the given arguments.

-BUT, what if we want to pack the arguments into a byte array for standardization?
+BUT, what if we want to pack the arguments into a byte array for standardization with flexibility?

 A friend of mine, [Steve Ellis](https://github.com/se3000), taught me this cool trick we called the "poor man's decode abi":